why does my hair get greasy so fast

 Greasy hair is frustrating, but it’s not a life sentence.
 The trick is to find a routine that balances oil production without overdoing it.
 Washing hair too much or too little can both backfire, using the wrong shampoo will sabotage your scalp, and touching your hair too often only makes things worse.

-Control these factors, and your hair will finally stop looking like it was deep-fried before noon.
-The goal isn’t to eliminate sebum altogether—it’s to keep it in check so your hair looks fresh, healthy, and grease-free for longer.
+Control these factors followed by a proper hair care routine, and your hair will finally stop looking like it was deep-fried before noon.
+The goal isn’t to eliminate sebum altogether, it’s to keep it in check so your hair looks fresh, healthy, and grease-free for longer.

 Tamim Hamid